joycecq/joycecq.github.io/_pages/about.md

 News
 ==
+* (Oct.
+2024) One second-author paper entitled *Priority-Aware Parallel Transmission Towards Dense Satellite Remote Sensing and Communication Integrated Networks* has been accepted by *IEEE Transactions on Cognitive Communications and Networking*.
 * (Sep.
-2024) I am honored to be elected as a Youth Editorial Board Member of the [Journal of Information and Intelligence](https://www.sciencedirect.com/journal/journal-of-information-and-intelligence).
+2024) I am honored to be elected as a *Youth Editorial Board Member* of the [Journal of Information and Intelligence](https://www.sciencedirect.com/journal/journal-of-information-and-intelligence).
 * (Aug.
-2024) I am honored to be the Publication Chair of [EAI WiSATS 2024](https://psats.eai-conferences.org/2024/).
+2024) I am honored to be the *Publication Chair* of [EAI WiSATS 2024](https://psats.eai-conferences.org/2024/).
 * (Jul.
-2024) Two papers are accepted by IEEE GLOBECOM 2024.
+2024) Two papers have been accepted by *IEEE GLOBECOM 2024*.
 * (Jun.
-2024) One [first-author paper](https://arxiv.org/abs/2403.17400) is accepted by IEEE COMST (IF=34.4) [News](https://mp.weixin.qq.com/s/YDpSKFCFTgQp5SDKuP6O0g).
+2024) One first-author paper entitled [*A Survey on Resource Management in Joint Communication and Computing-Embedded SAGIN*](https://arxiv.org/abs/2403.17400) has been accepted by *IEEE COMST* (IF=34.4) [News](https://mp.weixin.qq.com/s/YDpSKFCFTgQp5SDKuP6O0g).

 ---